Eyes@Optometry

 More than likely!
 New products are coming available every month so if the last time you tried lenses was in the 70's, 80's or 90's you could be in for a surprise about how comfortable and convenient they can be, as well as so much better for the health of your eyes.

-Come in and talk to Rebecca.
+Come in and talk to our optometrists.
 If you are really motivated, there is a contact lens option for just about everyone.

 Call us and make an appointment for a 1 hour general eye test and contact lens fitting.
 We offer a FREE contact lens trial for everyone.